MRLintern/Salt_and_Sediment_Classification/README.md

 ### Computational Struggles.

 As mentioned, this project is computationally demanding on the CPU, given that the number of epochs used is 25.
 However, you can get some free GPUs which will help speed this project up!
-Visits Google's [Colab](https://colab.research.google.com/).
+Visit Google's [Colab](https://colab.research.google.com/).